GoogleCloudPlatform/click-to-deploy/k8s/sonarqube/README.md

 To view the app, open the URL in your browser.

-# Using the SonarQube community edition
+# Using the SonarQube Community edition

 #### View the application in the Google Cloud Console